perseids-project/perseids_docs/INSTALL.md

 /db/app/treebank-entertext-perseids-test.xml
 /db/app/treebank-editsentence-perseids-test.xml

-Restore from this zip using the eXist client Tools/Restore
+Restore from this zip using the eXist client Tools/Restore (or use command line restore option  I think usr/local/exist/bin/backup.sh -u admin -r master.zip should work but didn't test)

 TODO Verify that the basics of the editor are working via the following URLS: